deeppavlov/DeepPavlov/docs/features/models/multitask_bert.rst

         "out": ["y_insults_pred_probas", "y_sentiment_pred_probas", "y_ner_pred_ind"]
       }

-For early you may need to design your own metric.
-Here are target metric is an average of AUC ROC for insults and sentiment tasks and F1 NER task.
-In order to add a metric to config the metric has to be registered.
+You may need to design your own metric for early stopping.
+In this example, the target metric is an average of AUC ROC for insults and sentiment tasks and F1 for NER task.
+In order to add a metric to config, you have to register the metric.
 To register metric add decorator ``register_metric`` and run command ``python -m utils.prepare.registry``.
-The code below should work if put in file ``deeppavlov/metrics/fmeasure.py``.
+The code below should work if it is inserted into file ``deeppavlov/metrics/fmeasure.py``.

 .. code:: python